 A camera stream is a profile with all of the basic settings used by Orchid Core VMS to record video from the camera.
-The stream currently being used by Orchid Core VMS, the primary stream, is indicated by a darkened camera icon.
+Beginning in version 21.12, Orchid Core VMS supports multiple active streams.
+Each of the available camera streams will be either a Primary stream, a Secondary stream, or a Disabled stream.
+You can identify them (and assign them) as described below.